ET 'A' School Course

 Students learn the primary building blocks of a transceiver and apply this knowledge to the RT-9000 HF transceiver system.
 Students will perform corrective and preventive maintenance to the receiver, transmit, synthesizer, and the power supply section of the transceiver.
 Students will also be introduced to modulate and demodulate devices (MODEMS) and remote operations of the RT-9000.

 Concepts introduced in this unit include the operation and maintenance of direction finders and secure VHF transceivers including antenna and coaxial cable system troubleshooting.
 Current Coast Guard electronics logistics systems are covered to include ALMIS, CMPlus, and FEDLOG.
 Students are also trained in basic tower climbing.

 Unit 6: SINS

-This unit introduces RADAR, GPS, Depthsounders, and NMEA fundamentals, using the Scaleable Integrated Navigational System (SINS) as installed on Coast Guard small boats as the training platform.
+This unit introduces RADAR, GPS, Depth Sounders, and NMEA fundamentals, using the Scalable Integrated Navigational System (SINS) installed on Coast Guard small boats as the training platform.
 In order to become familiar with the concepts, students learn and demonstrate proper operation, preventive maintenance, and corrective maintenance of the SINS.

 Unit 7: Systems/Crypto